How To Cope With Startup Envy

 “Character consists of what you do on the third and fourth tries.” ― James A. Michener

 I can hear your response already: “but so-and-so didn’t have to wait for their third and fourth tries.”
-Then so-and-so is the one you should pity, not yourself.
+That’s startup envy talking.
+The one who succeeded monetarily is the one you should pity, not yourself.

 It is your turn to build character this time instead of hording money.
 Relish it.
 Treasure it.
 Learn to appreciate it and be grateful for this opportunity.
 Your failure is your accomplishment, wear it proudly.
 Your failures build character like tearing muscles builds scar tissue.
 It makes you fucking buff.